survivejs/react-book/manuscript/13_styling_react.md

 ### Inline Styles to Rescue

-Ironically the way solutions based on React solve this is through inline styles.
+Ironically, the way solutions based on React solve this is through inline styles.
 Getting rid of inline styles was one of the main reasons for using separate CSS files in the first place.
 Now we are back there.
 This means that instead of something like this:

 ```javascript
 render(props, context) {